see list of attendees

 Focal Point in Organization

-Trial program being considered by Sylar Task Force is probably too late,
+Trial program being considered by Sylar Task Force is probably

 whether it works or not, we can't wait 3-5 yrs to find out.